-Perhaps you make a little bit too much egg custard for your quiche; why not turn that into little eggy breakfast muffins?
+Perhaps you made a little bit too much egg custard for your quiche; why not turn that into little eggy breakfast muffins?
 Simply add the filling of choice (we like fried onions and bacon) into a greased muffin tray, pour in your egg mixture and bake for 10-15 minutes at 180C and there you have a delicious on the go breakfast.

-You could make a deliciously creamy pasta sauce.
+You could make a deliciously Creamy Pasta Sauce.

 Tip 4: Leftover puff pastry?

 Perhaps you have some pastry trimmings leftover?
-Let’s make some cheese straws!
+Let’s make some Cheese Straws!